Opportunity Zones Program

 In this way, Opportunity Funds (O Funds) may activate passive, patient capital by connecting investors to projects in low income communities.
 The pooled fund model may also increase the scale of investments while lessening the risk to any individual investor.
 It could also provide complementarity with the NMTC program: where NMTC provides tax credits for loans to businesses in low income areas, OZs are more focused on long-term equity and may have fewer restrictions on the kinds of investments that would qualify.
 NMTC also has a cap on the annual allocation amount ($3.5 billion), while O Funds are, as of February 2018, limited primarily by market demand.

 Opportunity Zones are low-income community census tracts as defined by the NMTC program.
-Governors in US states and territories have until March 21 to send their nominations for Opportunity Zones (OZ) in their states to the U.S Treasury.
-They can nominate up to 25% of eligible census tracts as Opportunity Zones.
+Governors in US states and territories had until March 21, 2018 to send their nominations for Opportunity Zones (OZ) in their states to the U.S Treasury.
+They could nominate up to 25% of eligible census tracts as Opportunity Zones.
 Up to 5% of census tracts can be in areas that are contiguous with low-income community census tracts.
-(Read more here for the EIG’s recommendations on how to select OZs.)
+(Read more here for the EIG’s early recommendations on how states should consider selecting OZs.)